Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 Nothing must be done when propagating up if the node has no children nodes (line~\ref{ln:noProp2}).
 If all the children nodes have assigned importance measures, then the importance of the parent node becomes the average of its children nodes (case starting with line~\ref{ln:propagateUC}).
 Suppose some of the children nodes have an assigned importance measure, and some do not, and all of the latter's descendants have no descendants with assigned importance measures.
 In that case, there is no information from the descendants, and as such, we can only use the information from the children nodes with assigned importance measures.
-So, we take the average of the available measures of children nodes and assign it to the parent node.
+So, we calculate the average of the available measures for the children nodes and assign it to the parent node.
 Then we propagate downwards again by assigning that importance measure to those children nodes with no assigned importance (case starting with line~\ref{ln:propagateUA}).
-In all other cases, we do nothing.
+In all other cases, we take no action.